Primordial non-Gaussianity with Angular correlation function: Integral constraint and validation for DES: DES validation using ICE-COLA mocks

 Here we show the effect of the IC over the ICE-COLA simulations.
-We compare the effect of the integral constraint for three different cases: \begin{itemize} \item Without using any integral constraint correction (no IC). \item Fixing the integral constraint to the value obtained using Eq.(\ref{eq:ic_thetamax}), following the discussion from subsection \ref{ssec:IC_thetamax} (fixed IC). \item Considering the integral constraint as a nuisance parameter and marginalizing over it (marg IC). \end{itemize}
+We compare the effect of the integral constraint for three different cases: \begin{itemize} \item Without using any integral constraint correction (no IC). \item Fixing the integral constraint to the value obtained using Eq.(\ref{eq:ic_thetamax}), following the discussion from subsection \ref{ssec:IC_thetamax} (fixed IC). \item Considering the integral constraint as a nuisance parameter and marginalising over it (marg IC). \end{itemize}

-The results are presented in top panel of Figure \ref{fig:opt_hist} and summarized in the first part of Table \ref{tab:comp_test_COLA}.
+The results are presented in the top panel of Figure \ref{fig:opt_hist} and summarised in the first part of Table \ref{tab:comp_test_COLA}.
 From the first column of the table, we notice that not using the integral constraint gives a biased value of $\fnl$, with a deviation of $\Delta\fnl\sim7$ from the fiducial value of the simulation.
-We can also notice that leaving the integral constraint as a free nuisance parameter gives slightly larger errors for $\fnl$.
+We also notice that leaving the integral constraint as a free nuisance parameter gives slightly larger errors for $\fnl$.
 Finally, we show that fixing the integral constraint to the value given by Eq.(\ref{eq:ic_thetamax}) gives almost no bias in $\fnl$, recovering the fiducial value of $\fnl=0$ with high accuracy.
 Similar to the conclusion from Section \ref{sec:test_goliat}, the integral constraint helps us to avoid biased values of $\fnl$.
 Although this effect was stronger for non-Gaussian mocks, for the case of $\fnl=0$, we can still notice a difference when measuring $\fnl$.

+The mild deviation on $\fnl$ due to not including the integral constraint on ICE-COLA mocks ($\Delta \fnl \sim 7$) opposes the significant bias coming from non-Gaussian mocks ($\Delta\fnl\sim100$).
+Part of this difference is expected to come from a stronger IC effect on smaller mocks (\goliat), but another important effect comes from the IC being stronger mocks with PNG, as we discussed in much detail in Section \ref{sec:ic}.
+In order to separate those effects, we now run our fit on a theory-data vector generated for $\fnl=100$ in a DES-like scenario, including the integral constraint and based on the ICE-COLA cosmology.